 The Inpatient Unit, made up of 26 beds currently as our multi-bedded rooms are being utilised as single rooms, remains open as normal and we continue to admit CHC funded patients, patients who are in need of symptom management or are at the end of life.
 Our patients are being admitted from the community and acute hospitals.
 The safety & quality of care delivery is our main priority and we are ensuring that staff are equipped with appropriate PPE.

-Due to the increase in transmission and new national lockdown restrictions we have updated our visiting guidance which will come into effect as of Monday 11th January.
-We thank you in advance for your cooperation and support during these exceptional and challenging times.
-Please be assured that the safety and wellbeing of our patients, visitors, staff and volunteers is our top priority which is why these measures have been put in place.
+In line with changes to national lockdown restrictions we have reviewed our visiting arrangements, which come into effect from Monday 12th April.
+We thank you in advance for your cooperation and continued patience during these exceptional and challenging times.